WoltLab/docs.woltlab.com/docs/migration/wsc55/libraries.md

 ## IDNA Handling

-The true/punycode and pear/net_idna2 dependencies were removed, because of a lack of upstream maintenance.
+The true/punycode and pear/net_idna2 dependencies were removed, because of a lack of upstream maintenance and because the `intl` extension is now required.
 Instead the [`idn_to_ascii`](https://www.php.net/manual/en/function.idn-to-ascii.php) function should be used.
-A polyfill for environments without the intl extension is provided.

 ## Laminas Diactoros